-Once multi-WAN has been configured, best practice is then to test its functionality to verify it functions as expected.
+After completing the multi-WAN configuration the best practice is to test the functionality to verify it functions as expected.
 The following sections describe how to test each portion of a multi-WAN configuration.

 Testing Multi-WAN in a controlled manner immediately after configuration is a key step in the process.
 Do not make the mistake of waiting until an Internet connection fails naturally for the first test, only to discover problems when they are much more difficult and stressful to fix.

 First, navigate to Status > Gateways and ensure all WAN gateways are show as Online under Status, as well as on the Gateway Groups tab.
-If they do not, verify that a proper monitor IP address is used as discussed in Monitor IP.
+If they do not, verify that a proper monitor IP address is used as discussed in Gateway Settings.

 Creating a WAN Failure¶

-There are a number of ways to simulate a WAN failure depending on the type of Internet connection being used.
+There are a number of ways to simulate a WAN failure.
 For any type, first try unplugging the target WAN interface Ethernet cable from the firewall.

 Verifying Interface Status¶

 After creating a WAN failure, refresh Status > Gateways to check the current status.
-As the gateway monitoring daemon notices the loss, the loss will eventually move past the configured alarm thresholds and be marked as down.
+As the gateway monitoring daemon notices the loss, the loss will eventually move past the configured alarm thresholds and it will mark the gateway as down.

 Verifying Load Balancing Functionality¶